Leading the way forward

 Naperville residents deserve excellent city services, from snow removal to public safety.
 Doing it well is one of the reasons why we’re ranked on national lists, most recently as the Safest City to Raise Children (Safewise.com).
 The City does a good job of reviewing its processes to look for improvement.

-Some areas of focus should be traffic, stormwater management, and short-term rental properties.
+Some areas of focus should be hiring additional police officers and firefighters, traffic, stormwater management.

 Naperville should be affordable for young families, seniors, and everyone in between.